-Further, our recommendation that the council update the base period of the plan from March 2018 to June 2019 required us to include an additional five quarters of indexation for some transport works and all stormwater management works.
+The cost of most transport works and all stormwater management works is also higher because we have recommend that the council update the base period of the plan from March 2018 to June 2019.
+This means that the cost estimates include an additional five quarters of indexation.
 Over this period, the ABS Producer Price Index (Road and bridge construction New South Wales) increased by 4.3%.